-Together with immigration lawyer or immigration attorney, RCIC are Authorized Representatives whom IRCC (Immigration Refugee and Citizenship Canada, CBSA (Canada Border Services Agency), ESDC (Employment and Social Development Canada) recognized will accept and deal with.
-And only authorized representative can render services to clients and charge for a professional fee.
+Together with immigration lawyers or immigration attorney, RCICs are Authorized Representatives whom IRCC (Immigration Refugee and Citizenship Canada, CBSA (Canada Border Services Agency), ESDC (Employment and Social Development Canada) and provincial immigration authorities recognize and accept.
+Canada legislation demands only authorized representative can render fee advice/services to clients.
+In another word, only authorized representatives are allowed to deal with Canada government on behalf of applicants.

-Started November 23, 2021，a dedicated federal governing body, The College of Immigration and Citizenship Consultants (CICC) regulates and governs the practice of each RCIC.
-Through CICC’s website, client can verify the authenticity any RCIC and practice records.
+Started November 23, 2021，the College of Immigration and Citizenship Consultants (CICC) became the governing body at federal level, to regulate and govern the practice of each RCIC.
+Through CICC’s website, client can verify the authenticity C and check if the RCIC they hired is in good standing.

 RCIC’s license requirement

 CICC has very strict licensing requirement to become a RCIC.
 Besides lengthy academic programs to be taken, candidate need to get through very challenging real case test, background check, language test, compulsory professional education and continuous professional development every year.
 Each RCIC has insurance coverage in case of omission or misconduct.
 It is RCIC’s mandate to upkeep the highest professional standard and maintain the integrity of Canada immigration system.
 All efforts of CICC aims at provide competent and ethical immigration services to clients from the globe.

 Why choose an immigration consultant ?

-- RCIC’s know Canada’s immigration process and visa system well.
-Their jobs are to stay up to date with the latest policy changes, an obligation that they are legally required to fulfill.
-They have an abundance of insider knowledge about the system so take advantage of it.
+- RCICs know Canada’s immigration procedure and visa system well.
+Their jobs are to stay up to date with the latest policy changes.
+They have an abundance of experience, insight/knowledge about the system through daily practices.
+Compared to lawyer’s hourly rate, most RCICs offer better flexibility and value service.